DarkGhostHunter/Laralerts/README.md

 #### Adding an Alert from JSON

-Sometimes your application may receive a JSON Alert from an external service.
+Sometimes your application may receive a JSON Alert from an external service using this package.
 You can quickly add this JSON as an Alert to your application using the `addFromJson()` method.

 ```php
 <?php